 Clock Shadow Creamery – Milwaukee’s only urban cheese factory – is where I get several types of cheese for our Panko Crusted Mac & Cheese Bites, Pasta Salad, and Wisconsin Potato Gratin.

 During this adventure, I learned about Chees-E-Que and received a great new tip on how to grill it!
 Yes – I’ll be putting this tasty cheese right on the grill!
 As I wrapped up my purchases, I got to observe the creamery workers finishing a batch of cured cheese and did some sampling, of course.

 Stop 3: Outpost Natural Foods Co-Op

 When I don’t have time to visit a specific local vendor for extra product, I swing by one of Milwaukee’s Outpost Natural Foods locations.
 As a proud co-op member and through serving on the Local First Milwaukee board with Outpost’s CEO, Pam, I know I can always get plenty of in-season produce.

-I made sure to grab some fresh brussel sprouts for one of our popular new menu items: Bacon Wrapped Brussel Sprouts with Maple Glaze.
+I made sure to grab some fresh Brussels sprouts for one of our popular new menu items: Bacon Wrapped Brussels Sprouts with Maple Glaze.
 The fresher the sprouts – the crunchier the appetizer!

 Many times I’m connecting with local Milwaukee vendors through emails or phone calls, but there’s nothing like stopping in to say “hi” and handpicking the freshest ingredients.
 A visit to a regular vendor gives me the chance to learn tips and tricks from the people most passionate about their products.
 I can also survey what’s in season, keep connected to the source, and gain inspiration for new menu items.